DonatoWill/java-creational-patterns/README.md

 ### Protoype Pattern
 This pattern is used when the type of object to create is determined by a prototypical instance, wich is cloned to produce a new instance.
 Oftentimes used to get a unique instance of the same object.
-If an object is expensive to create, but we can get we need by copying the member variables, than the prototype is a great fit.
+If an object is expensive to create, but we need by copying the member variables, than the prototype is a great fit.

 #### Concepts
  - Avoids costly creation